 Frequently Identified Problems

-• Cracked or Broken Tank: Can lead to leaks and environmental contamination.
+• Cracked or Broken Tank: This can lead to leaks and environmental contamination.

 • Clogged Baffles and Filters: Impedes water flow and can cause backups.